scuzzydude/asimov/asimov.md

 My grandpa taught me the key rule of Texas History. *"When you don't have all the facts, history is usually what makes the best story."*

 Grandpa took me fishing as a boy.
 I didn't get the feeling he was much for fishing, but it was something he'd learned by necessity, and probably thought it was a good idea to teach his grandson.
-I was very young and the first time, I was excited.
-He told me stories about fish, and I'm sure I asked what kind of fish, and it was catfish.
-Brazos Catfish, as a matter of fact.
+I was excited to go fishing.
+He told me stories about catfish.
 He told me how it looked like, with long whiskers like a cat, and how good they tasted.

 We went fishing, I think I was too young to be useful, but I remember putting a bug on a hook and it was gooey.
 There was a bank with a beach around a bend in the muddy river.
-All around the banks were higher, I think he'd carried me down.
-In fact, I think he was carrying me, a bucket and a pole and a net all at once.[^23] The Brazos is smooth flowing on top but supposedly treacherous underneath.
+All around the banks were higher he'd carried me down.
+In fact, I think he was carrying me, a bucket and a pole and a net all at once.
+The Brazos is smooth flowing on top but treacherous underneath.
 I remember him telling me to stand back from shore while he reeled it in, struggling.
 I imagine the real struggle was concentrating on the fish while making sure his grandson didn't jump in the river.
 It's flopping around in the net and grandpa grabs it by the gill and the next part is too graphic, but after a flurry of activity the fish is there, flopping very slowly on the sand, and it stops moving and I can finally see it clearly.
 A boy from any other state would be crying at this point, how ugly and scary this catfish looks.

 "Grandpa, that's ugly and don't look like a cat."